-Including photographs of Kensington Palace the Sunken Garden & Statue of Queen Victoria
+Photographs of Kensington Palace including the Sunken Garden

 brick rather than stone and this is predominently what you see of the palace today.

-If you are interested in my photography and would be interested in purchasing a photograph(s) or would like to see the image(s) at full-size & resolution please click on the link
+If you are interested in my photography and would be interested in purchasing a photograph(s) or would like to see the image(s) at full-size & resolution please visit my

 photography portfolio at Fotolia by Adobe Stock by clicking on the link below: